Artificial cranial deformation: Americas

 In the Americas, the Maya, Inca, and certain tribes of North American natives performed the custom.
-In North America the practice was known, especially among the Chinookan tribes of the Northwest and the Choctaw of the Southeast.
-The Native American group known as the Flathead Indians, in fact, did not practise head flattening, but were named as such in contrast to other Salishan people who used skull modification to make the head appear rounder.
+In North America, the practice was known, especially among the Chinookan tribes of the Northwest and the Choctaw of the Southeast.
+The Bitterroot Salish, (also known as Flathead Indians) were widely believed to have engaged in this practice.
+The Salish themselves believe that this misconception was born because their identifying sign in the Coast Salish Sign Language involved pressing both hands to opposite sides of their heads.
 Other tribes, including both Southeastern tribes like the Choctaw and Northwestern tribes like the Chehalis and Nooksack Indians, practiced head flattening by strapping the infant's head to a cradleboard.

 The practice of cranial deformation was also practiced by the Lucayan people of the Bahamas and the Taínos of the Caribbean.